cesarecazzaniga/combine_tutorial_ABCD_rooParametricHist/README.md

 Both the observed (from nominal Monte Carlo) and the expected limits are computed for each mass point.

 The same exercise can be repeated generating a workspace where the control regions are depleted from the signal (see datacards [here](https://github.com/cesarecazzaniga/combine_tutorial_ABCD_rooParametricHist/tree/main/datacards/no_sgn_CRs) ), and re-running the limits.
 This should give a hint of how much the signal contamination in the control regions is worsening the limits.
-If you want to generate by your self the workspace and the cards where the signal is removed from the CRs, just run the scripts ```create_workspace.py``` and ```create_datacards.py``` with the flag ```--deplete_crs_from_sr```.
+If you want to generate by your self the workspace and the cards where the signal is removed from the CRs, just run the scripts ```create_workspace.py``` and ```create_datacards.py``` with the flag ```--deplete_crs_from_signal```.

 <img src="docs/limits.png" width="600" />